St Andrew's College, Christchurch

-St Andrew's College, also known as StAC, in Christchurch, New Zealand, is a private, co-educational school that enrols from pre-school to secondary Year 13.
-It was founded in 1917 and it is the only independent, co-educational primary and secondary school in New Zealand's South Island.
-Although now a fully co-educational school, it was formerly an all-boys school.
-It became fully co-educational in 2001.
-The current rector of St Andrew's College is Christine Leighton.
+St Andrew's College, also known as StAC, in Christchurch, New Zealand, is an independent, co-educational school that includes a Pre-school, Preparatory School (Years 1–8) and a Secondary School (Years 9–13).
+It also provides boarding for boys and girls in the Secondary School.
+St Andrew's was founded in 1917 as an all-boys school and became fully co-educational in 2001.
+It is the only independent, co-educational primary and secondary school in New Zealand's South Island.

+The current rector of St Andrew's College is Mark Wilson, who began his tenure at the start of 2025.